 A little while back I had the pleasure to stay in the famous Shelbourne Hotel in Dublin.
-It was a special occasion that I was celebrating with my then girlfriend so I wanted to splash out!
+It was a special occasion that I was celebrating so I wanted to splash out!
 We arrived outside the hotel and were met by a valet who unloaded the luggage and took the car (this is the only way you can park your car with the hotel).

 The doorman let us inside.
 What awaited us was an entrance hall is as spectacular as you might expect with shining marble and polished surfaces everywhere!
 It was narrower than you might expect with a lovely stira galánta (notions-y staircase), as my mother would call it.
 There was even a beautiful flower arrangement on a side table!
 The luggage was then brought up to the room by the wonderfully attentive staff.

 The room itself was beautiful!
 Amazingly high ceilings with not one but two windows overlooking St. Stephen’s Green!
 It was on the second floor, right above the room the Constitution of the Irish Free State was written in back in 1922 by, among others, Michael Collins.